-Michael Tannebaum is a postdoctoral teaching associate in the Department of Communication Studies at Northeastern University.
+Michael Tannebaum is a Visiting Lecturer in the Department of Communication Studies at Northeastern University.
 He joined the faculty in Fall 2015 after receiving his Ph.D. in Public Communication from Georgia State University.